Rajinikanth: 1990–2010: Superstardom

 Rajinikanth worked again with Shankar for the science fiction film Enthiran.
-The film was released worldwide in 2010 as the most expensive Indian film ever made, ultimately becoming the second highest-grossing film in India of its time.
+The film was released worldwide in 2010 as the most expensive Indian film ever made, ultimately emerging an All Time Blockbuster and the second highest-grossing film in India of its time.
 Rajinikanth was paid a remuneration of ₹450 million for the film.
 He received his seventeenth nomination for the Filmfare Award for Best Actor – Tamil for his performance in the film.
 The film's success lead to the Indian Institute of Management Ahmedabad to use the film as a case study to analyse the business of cinema and its success story in a post-graduate elective management course called Contemporary Film Industry: A Business Perspective.
 The course would also study Muthu.

-2011–2014: Hospitalisation and return
+2011-present: Career fluctuations and return to success

 In January 2011, Rajinikanth was slated to appear in Rana, a period film to be produced by Soundarya Rajinikanth and directed by K. S. Ravikumar, who would work with the actor for a third time.
 During the principal photography of the film on 29 April 2011, he suffered a mild foodborne illness on the sets, which led to vomiting, dehydration, and exhaustion.
 He was treated at St. Isabel's Hospital for a day before being discharged.
 Five days later, he was rushed to the same hospital again after suffering from breathlessness and fever.
 He was diagnosed with bronchitis and was kept at the hospital for a week, while also spending a few days in an intensive care unit.
 Several conflicting reports of discharge dates arose, as well as claims of Rajinikanth's health deteriorating.
 Two days after his last discharge, Rajinikanth was admitted to the Sri Ramachandra Medical College and Research Institute on 16 May 2011 for recurring respiratory and gastrointestinal problems.
 The hospital maintained that Rajinikanth was in stable condition and showed positive response to treatment.
 It was widely reported that he required a kidney transplantation, which was later denied by Dhanush.